SUMMER BLOCKS AWAY: 2025 INFORMATION

 Global Education always recommends that students apply as early in the application window as possible.
 Many programs use rolling admissions and can potentially close before the January window closure.
 It is always best to speak with the faculty leader(s) about your interest, and to apply as early in the window as you are able to give yourself the best opportunity to join a given program.

 TUITION & THE WILD CARD: All summer courses have a summer tuition charge in addition to program fee for the off-campus course.
-In 2023 this charge was $6,000 per course.
-We anticipate the same rate for 2024.
-If a summer 2024 course is the first summer course taken by a student at CC, the Wild Card will automatically be applied to the student's account.
+In 2024 this charge was $6,000 per course.
+We anticipate the same rate for 2025.
+If a summer 2025 course is the first summer course taken by a student at CC, the Wild Card will automatically be applied to the student's account.
 This grant offsets the tuition charge for 1 block of summer coursework, acting essentially as one tuition-free summer course.
 The Wild Card does not impact the program fee for the course and cannot be applied to any charges other than CC summer tuition for the first summer course in which a CC student enrolls.

-WITHDRAWAL DEADLINE: Students who apply to, and are accepted into a summer block away may withdraw up until March 15 with no financial commitment to the program.
+WITHDRAWAL DEADLINE: Students who apply to, and are accepted into a summer block away may withdraw up until March 1st with no financial commitment to the program.
 After that date a withdrawal can result in a portion of the program fee being charged to the student.
 Nonrefundable or Billed charges will increase closer to the program's departure date.
 See our Billing & Finances page for full details.

-The Wild Card is a unique tution waiver designed to assist students with completion of their degree within 4 years by allowing for one tuition-free summer course at the College.
+The Wild Card is a unique tuition waiver designed to assist students with completion of their degree within 4 years by allowing for one tuition-free summer course at the College.
 Essentially the Wild Card waives the first CC Summer Course into which any student has registered and enrolled.
 This means that whether it is an on-campus course at our Colorado Springs campus or one of the many off-campus "study away" courses which the College operates each year, if it is a student's first summer CC course, there will be no tuition charge.

 Who is eligible for the Wild Card?